anmol-rana/sky130_rtl_design_synthesis/README.md

 Synchronous set/reset flop: the output only changes at the edge of the clock even if the set/reset signal changes.
 For synchronous flop, the set/reset signal functionality is realized along with the d input.

+# Combinational and Sequential optimizations

-# Gate level simulation and synthesis simulation mismatches
+#  GLS, blocking vs non-blocking and synthesis simulation mismatches

 ## GLS